 We encourage hands-on innovation, involving those closest to a project in decision making.
 Teams organize around opportunities and leaders emerge.
 This unique kind of corporate structure has proven to be a significant contributor to associate satisfaction and retention.
 We work hard at maximizing individual potential, maintaining an emphasis on product integrity, and cultivating an environment where creativity can flourish.
 A fundamental belief in our people and their abilities continues to be the key to our success.

 How does all this happen?
 Associates (not employees) are hired for general work areas.
 With the guidance of their sponsors (not bosses) and a growing understanding of opportunities and team objectives, associates commit to projects that match their skills.
-All of business-6-300x203this takes place in an environment that combines freedom with cooperation and autonomy with synergy.
+All of this takes place in an environment that combines freedom with cooperation and autonomy with synergy.
 Everyone can earn the credibility to define and drive projects.
 Sponsors help associates chart a course in the organization that will offer personal fulfillment while maximizing their contribution to the enterprise.
 Leaders may be appointed, but are defined by ‘followership.’
 More often, leaders emerge naturally by demonstrating special knowledge, skill, or experience that advances a business objective.”

 Associates at Gore adhere to four basic guiding principles as given by its founder, Bill Gore, who is credited with creating the “lattice organizational structure:

-• Fairness to each other and everyone with whom we come in contact
+- Fairness to each other and everyone with whom we come in contact

-• Freedom to encourage, help, and allow other associates to grow in knowledge, skill, and scope of responsibility
+- Freedom to encourage, help, and allow other associates to grow in knowledge, skill, and scope of responsibility

-• The ability to make one’s own commitments and keep them
+- The ability to make one’s own commitments and keep them

-• Consultation with other associates before undertaking actions that could impact the reputation of the company
+- Consultation with other associates before undertaking actions that could impact the reputation of the company

 Product Development: